Evidence layer·Retrieval

-The evidence index is a local semantic layer over Protean’s scientific context.
-It retrieves relevant records before candidate explanations, candidate papers, failure-aware analysis, and comparative review.
+A local semantic layer over the runtime's scientific context.
+Retrieves relevant records before candidate explanations, generated papers, failure-aware analysis, and comparative review — without leaving the machine.

 The index currently reads from: